Metro Manila: Kingdom of Maynila

 Map of ancient Manila in 1570.
 The polity of Maynila shown in yellow.

 Manila, to the extent that it has this placename, was likely founded in the Middle Ages, in the early 16th century due to the Sanskrit origin of the component "nila" in its name which refers to "indigo", and the prevalence of the placename during the rule of Rajah Matanda, the old king of Maynila, who was born somewhere between the late 15th century to the early 16th century.
-The earliest evidence of Hinduism and Sanskrit influence in maritime Southeast Asia is in Sanskrit inscriptions from the late 300s in eastern Kalimantan (or Borneo).
+The earliest evidence of Hinduism and Sanskrit influence in Maritime Southeast Asia is in Sanskrit inscriptions from the late 300s in eastern Kalimantan (Borneo).
 This analysis of the placename is supported by many other nearby placenames in the Tagalog region with the prefix "may-".

 Manila has historically been a global city due to its role in international trade.
-During the 15th and 16th centuries, Manila was a walled and fortified city and was the capital of the Kingdom of Luzon.
+During the 15th and 16th centuries, Manila was a walled and fortified city and was capital of the Kingdom of Luzon.
 Its institution, government, and economy were associated with the Tagalogs and the Kapampangans, and the Malay language was extensively used for foreign affairs as customary in much of Southeast Asia at the time.
 It was also well known in other Southeast Asian kingdoms such as Cebu, Brunei, Melaka, other Malay kingdoms, and Ternate, and its existence as a center of trade was widely known in East Asia as far as China and Japan.

 In the current territory of Metropolitan Manila, there were several lordships that were either sovereign or tributary such as Tondo (Tundun), Navotas (Nabútas), Tambobong (Tambúbong), Taguig (Tagiig), Parañaque (Palanyág) and Cainta (Kaintâ).